Types of Engineering

 Computer Engineering (CmpE)

 Computer engineering is very similar to electrical engineering.
-The only major difference is that it focuses on designing the electronics involved in making the hardware of computers, like the latest Pentium chip, for example.
-This field requires a lot of knowledge in computer programming.
+The major difference is that it focuses on designing the electronics for computers.
+This field also involves computer programming.

 Georgia Tech's Computer Engineering Department